-The exposure to the investment in the Partnership at fair value as at June 30, 2019 is presented in the following table.
+The exposure to the investment in the Partnership at fair value as at June 30, 2020 and December 31, 2019 are presented in the following tables.
 This investment is included at fair value in financial assets at FVTPL in the statements of financial position.
 The Manager's best estimate of the maximum exposure to loss from the Trust's investment in the Partnership is the fair value below.